 The first step is to establish a link in one direction.
-Once you've gotten that link working correctly, set up the link in the reverse direction.
+Once that link is working correctly, set up the link in the reverse direction.
 You should be able to use the same ppp.conf entry for both dial-in and dial-out.